-UP: Bennett University asks students, parents to sign undertaking against ‘anti-national’ activities
+Times Group-owned university asks students, parents to sign form against ‘anti-national’ activities

-The Times Group-owned university said the move was in line with the directive received from the Uttar Pradesh government.
+The Bennett University said the move was in line with the directive received from the Uttar Pradesh government.

 The Times Group-owned Bennett University in Uttar Pradesh’s Greater Noida has asked its students and their parents to sign an undertaking, asking them not to participate, support or promote any type of “anti-national” or “anti-social activity” within or outside the campus.